 - Crime Alerts and urgent public safety information.

-The Prescott Police Department currently employs one K9 officer and his partner who are trained in the detection of narcotics.
+The Prescott Police Department currently employs one K-9 officer and his partner who are trained in the detection of narcotics.
 Officer Shawn Bray is assigned as our K-9 Officer along with his partner “Blue”, a yellow lab.

 The Prescott Police Department has received generous grant funding from the Yavapai County Community Foundation (YCCF).
 Yearly YCCF has supported the K-9 program by providing funding for the dogs, equipment, construction of a training site, and training opportunities.
 The funding received from YCCF is critical to the success of the program.

 For questions regarding the K-9 Unit, please contact Sergeant Casey Cook (928) 777-1927.

 Lt.
 Jason Small serves as head of the Patrol Bureau.
 His area of responsibility includes: